Didip-eu/ddpa_htr/README.md

 ### 2. Training from compiled line samples

 The training script assumes that there already exists a directory (default: `./data/current_working_set`) that contains all line images and transcriptions, as obtained by the step described above.
-There are several way to initialize the training sets:
+There are several ways to initialize the training session:

-#### 2.1 Passing list of training/validation line images
+#### 2.1 A list of training/validation line images

 ```
 $ PYTHONPATH=. ./bin/ddp_htr_train.py -img_paths ./dataset/htr_line_ds/*.png -to_tsv 1
 ```

-The set of all relevant images and metadata files is then split into training, validation, and test subsets.
+The script takes care of splitting all relevant images and metadata files into training, validation, and test subsets.

 + the optional `-to-tsv` flag allows for those subsets to be serialized into the images parent directory.

-#### 2.2 Passing a directory of line images
+#### 2.2 A directory of line images

 ```
 $ PYTHONPATH=. ./bin/ddp_htr_train.py -dataset_path dataset/htr_line_ds
 ```

-The set of all relevant images and metadata files is then split into training, validation, and test subsets.
+By default, the script takes care of splitting all relevant images and metadata files into training, validation, and test subsets.

 + the optional `-to-tsv` flag allows for those subsets to be serialized into the images parent directory.
 + alternatively, with the `-from_tsv` flag, the set splitting step is skipped and the training subsets are constructed from the TSV lists in the directory.